 Commencement is scheduled to last approximately two hours.

-Degree candidates and escorts should be in their seats at least 20 minutes before the ceremony is scheduled to begin.
-Families and guests are welcome to arrive beginning at 8 a.m. on the morning of the ceremony.
+Degree candidates and escorts should be in their seats at least 30 minutes before the ceremony is scheduled to begin.
+Families and guests are welcome to arrive beginning at 3:30 p.m..

 Parking will be available, both on campus and in city ramps.
-Parking in all campus lots will be free on December 21.
+Parking in all campus lots will be free from noon on Friday, May 15 until 6:00 p.m. on Sunday, May 17.
 A map of campus parking lots is available at the Campus Map.

 The commencement ceremony will be streamed live online.
 Windows Media Player and a broadband connection are required in order to view it.
 The link to the stream will be posted on the UW–Madison home page.
 The stream will not be available until shortly before the beginning of the ceremony.
 Archived video of the ceremony will be available shortly after commencement weekend.